Can I get a mortgage if I’m self-employed?

 The most common problem for a self-employed person applying for a mortgage is only having one year of accounts.
-Many lenders require two or three years.
-A big increase in your income or uneven income over recent years can also prove problematic.
+Most lenders require two or three years.
+A big increase in your income can also prove problematic.
 Lenders will often average out the last two or three years.
-However, we have access to the full range of mortgage lenders so if you only have one year’s accounts or have seen a big increase in the latest years we have a lender to help.
+However, we have access to a wide range of lenders so if you only have one year’s accounts or have seen a big increase in the latest years we have a lender to help.

 As self-employed couple Steve and Karen discovered, the secret to getting a mortgage is simply to speak to a broker who specialises in mortgages for the self-employed and contractors – this is exactly what we do!

-At Crunch Mortgages we understand contractors and the self-employed better than anyone and we make sure that if you’re eligible for a mortgage, then we’ll find the best one for you – and if you’re not ready yet, then we’ll help you get there.
+Crunch mortgages is a different kind of mortgage broker.
+We understand contractors and the self-employed better than anyone and we make sure that if you’re eligible for a mortgage, then we’ll find the best one for you – and if you’re not ready yet, then we’ll help you get there.

 Failure is not an option as far as we’re concerned!
 Give us a call today and find out what you can actually achieve.